 We next investigate if latent corridors help predictor adaptation when the deployment scene is outside of the pre-training dataset, and if latent corridors outperform ATP via direct finetuning on deployment data.
-Specifically, we use the base predictor \mathcal{P} which only saw MOTSynth data and then directly do simto-real adaptation via latent prompting, finetuning, or a combination thereof on seven real human pedestrian scenes from MOT and Wildtrack.
+Specifically, we use the base predictor $\mathcal{P}$ which only saw MOTSynth data $\mathcal{D}$ and then directly do sim-to-real adaptation via latent prompting, finetuning, or a combination thereof using each of seven real human pedestrian scenes from MOT and Wildtrack as $\mathcal{D}'$ .
 Plots of the ADE over time averaged over these scenes is shown in Figure 5a.
 Regardless of the ATP setting, adaptation over time results in a consistent error reduction compared to the baselines.
 While only finetuning seems to be slightly more effective on real-world scenes than prompting alone, our latent corridors + per-scene finetuning approach is significantly more effective (11.2%) than finetuning alone (see Table 1).